JaskaranSingh/Spreadsheet-Support-for-BaKaPlan/README.md

 ===============================

 Steps:
+1. Clone the repositery.

+2. Create a Database named 'sample' and import the sql file in database folder

-1. Change database details in database-detail.h file.
+3. Change database details in database-detail.h file.

-2. To run example
+4. To compile
     $ make

-3. For installing MySQL Connector for C++
+5. For installing MySQL Connector for C++
     $ make install

+6. Open upload.html in localhost and upload the spreadsheet.